H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 Verifying the configuration

-1. Use display wlan ap-license-group on AC 1 to verify that the AP license synchronization group has been established and the total number of licenses is the sum of licenses installed on AC 1 and AC 2.
+1. On AC 1, execute the display wlan ap-license-group command to view the established AP license synchronization group.
+The total licenses in the group equal the sum of licenses on AC 1 and AC 2.

 <AC1> display wlan ap-license-group